ktjaco/pelias-bash-centos/README.md

-A series of bash scripts for CentOS 6.7 to build Pelias geocoder.
+A series of bash scripts to build the Pelias geocoder on CentOS 6.7.

 A full overview of Pelias installation docs can be found at the official Pelias GitHub page [here](https://github.com/pelias/pelias-doc/blob/master/installing.md).

 ```
 $ git clone https://github.com/ktjaco/pelias-scripts